The problem with all the philosophical theories of humor that I have read is that they are

 recognition, I mean that the audience must understand the joke.
 When Jay

-secondly remember why they have recently been in the news; otherwise we won’t “get”
+and secondly remember why they have recently been in the news; otherwise we won’t

-the joke.
-All “topical” humor requires an audience which reads newspapers and knows
+“get” the joke.
+All “topical” humor requires an audience which reads newspapers and

 When Rich Little, Dana Carvey, or Darrell Hammond do an impression of some